Powel Crosley Jr.: Radio manufacturer

-In 1921 Crosley's young son asked for a radio, a new item at that time, but Crosley was surprised that toy radios cost more than $100 at a local department store.
-With the help of a booklet called "The ABC of Radio," he and his son decided to assemble the components and build their own crystal radio set.
+In 1921, Crosley's young son asked for a radio receiver, a new item at that time, but Crosley was surprised that high-end receivers cost more than $100 at a local store, the Precision Equipment Company.
+With the help of a booklet called "The ABC of Radio", he and his son decided to assemble the components and build their own crystal radio set.
 Crosley immediately recognized the appeal of an inexpensive radio and hired two University of Cincinnati students to help design a low-cost set that could be mass-produced.
 Crosley named the radio the "Harko" and introduced it to the market in 1921.
 The inexpensive radio set sold for $7, making it affordable to the masses.
-Soon, the Crosley Radio Corporation was manufacturing radio components for the rapidly growing industry and making its own line of radios.
+Soon, Crosley arranged for the purchase of Precision Equipment, which was renamed the Crosley Radio Corporation, which manufactured radio components for the rapidly growing industry and made its own line of radios.

-By 1924 Crosley had moved his company to a larger plant and later made subsequent expansions.
+By 1924, Crosley had moved his company to a larger plant and later made subsequent expansions.
 The Crosley Radio Corporation became the largest radio manufacturer in the world in 1925; its slogan, "You’re There With A Crosley," was used in all its advertising.